Kasia Glowicka

 Kasia Glowicka (born Katarzyna Głowicka, October 12, 1979), also known as Katarina Glowicka, is a Polish composer and lecturer of computer music at the Royal Conservatory of Brussels.

 Her body of musical work encompasses compositions for opera, theater, ballet and film.
-As a playwright, she focuses her work on current social issues.
+As a playwright, she focuses her work on contemporary social issues.

 As a composer, her work spans a range of styles in experimental, minimalism, Avant-garde, art music and contemporary classical music genres, written for orchestra, small ensembles, or solos and often accompanied by electronic music.

 In 2004 she married composer Henry Vega and they reside in the Netherlands.
 They are founding directors of the Artek Foundation and its recording label, ARTEKsounds.

 Glowicka's collaborations include works with the Dutch symphony orchestra Het Balletorkest, an affiliate of Het Nationale Ballet, plus Ensemble Recherche and Ties Mellema.
 Her scores are published by the Dutch institute Donemus.

 Early life and education

 Glowicka was born in Oleśnica.
 She graduated from the Academy of Music in Wrocław in 2001 after studying with the composer Grażyna Pstrokońska-Nawratil.
 During 2000 she held an internship with Italian composer Ivan Fedele at the Conservatory in Strasbourg and later studied with Dutch composers, Louis Andriessen and Martijn Padding at the Royal Conservatory of The Hague, of which she is also a graduate.
 She also completed a PhD focusing on computer music at the Sonic Arts Research Centre at the Queen's University Belfast in 2008.